 - Select ‘Turn On’ and press Confirm.

 Note: The ORARC codeplug included below contains all Australian and NZ users as Digital Contacts i.e they are included in the radio’s talk group list.
 This allows the radio to display basic Australia and NZ contact information (call sign and first name).
 Once you turn on the CSV option your radio will display greater detail about the incoming caller based on the content in the uploaded CSV file.

 THE ORARC CODE PLUG FOR THE RETEVIS RT3S

-The codeplug contains two Hotspot zones (one for DMR and one for Brandmeister), all current VK DMR repeaters (listed as active on the DMR repeater dashboard in February 2023 and a series of VK2 FM repeaters.
-The VK2 FM repeater list has not been updated from the original codeplug and therefore may not be up to date.
+The codeplug contains two Hotspot zones (one for DMR and one for Brandmeister), all current VK DMR repeaters and the VK2 FM repeaters.

 The code plug should be installed into your RT3S using the current version of the RT3S programmer.
 Before writing the code plug to your radio will need to make a few edits.